Akron/Family: Love Is Simple (2007)

 In September 2007, it was announced that original member Ryan Vanderhoof departed the group "amicably sometime between the completion of (2007 release) Love Is Simple and the start of the band's U.S. tour" according to Akron/Family's publicist.
-The reasoning behind his departure was that "he went to live in a Buddhist Dharma center (Tsogyelgar/Flaming Jewel) in the Midwest."
+The reasoning behind his departure was that "he went to live in a Buddhist Dharma center (Tsogyelgar/Flaming Jewel [a cult]) in the Midwest."
 The Akron/Family tour in September 2007 included supporting acts Megafaun and Greg Davis who joined the Akron/Family onstage to create a seven-piece band.
 Megafaun and Greg Davis also played in Akron/Family band for their October 2007 west coast tour.
 The Dodos played the opening sets on this tour.
 In Spring 2008, the band toured with Megafaun as their supporting act.
 In addition to opening, all three members of Megafaun joined Akron/Family onstage to create a six-piece band.